EPMatt/awesome-ha-blueprints/blueprints/automation/_example/README.md

 _List here and describe the inputs used by the blueprint._

-### Example Input Boolean

 _Add here the description for what the input is used for and its type/constraints._
+<Input
+ name='Example Input Boolean'

-The boolean input which will activate the automation.
+ description='The boolean input which will activate the automation.
+This input is required.' selector='boolean' required

-### Example Text
+ />
  _Add here the description for what the input is used for and its type/constraints._
+<Input
+ name='Example Text'

-The text which will be displayed as message in the persistent notification.
+ description='The text which will be displayed as message in the persistent notification.
+This input is optional.' selector='text'
+ />
+_Add here the description for what the input is used for and its type/constraints._
+<Input
+ name='Example Input Device'
+ description='A device input which demonstrates how to document an input with a specific requirement.
+As a bare example, this input is required only if using the MQTT Integration.' selector='device' required='MQTT Integration'
+ />

 ## Additional Notes